 Our program is designed to help professional nurses like you promote holistic health care to the adult population, and diagnose and manage their acute and chronic health problems.
 Prepare to serve as an advocate for clients as they interface with the health care system.

-As a student in the Adult-Gerontology Nurse Practitioner Certificate program, you will participate in a clinical practice experience at a health care facility or clinical site.
+As a student in the Adult-Gerontology Nurse Practitioner Certificate program, you will participate in clinical practice experiences at multiple health care facilities or clinical sites.
 The onsite component is designed to provide you with an opportunity to apply theoretical knowledge in a real-world setting.

 Please contact an Admissions Advisor for more information about hours needed to complete the clinical practicum requirement.

 Please note that most states require nurses to be nationally certified in order to obtain licensure as a nurse practitioner.
 Students are responsible for determining whether they will be eligible for state Board of Nursing approval and certification as a nurse practitioner or advanced practice nurse in their state.
 Students can obtain additional information from their state’s Board of Nursing, the American Nurses Credentialing Center (ANCC), and the American Academy of Nurse Practitioners (AANP).‡

 The post-graduate APRN certificate program at Kaplan University is accredited by the Commission on Collegiate Nursing Education (www.aacn.nche.edu/ccne-accreditation).